multitudes/codeAlongWithMapKitforSwiftUI/README.md

 The markers icons are out of the box the default ones provided by Apple Maps:
 ![results](screenshots/results.jpg)

+continues to part 2 in the link above...

 ### Relevant Links
 [The GitHub repo with the project](https://github.com/multitudes/codeAlongWithMapKitforSwiftUI)